-8. Economic Injury Disaster Loan
+8. Working Capital Loan

-On July 13, 2020, VIP entered into a loan agreement with the U.S. Small business Administration for a loan of \$150,000 under the Small Business Act.
-This loan is evidenced by a promissory note dated July 13, 2020 and matures 30 years from the disbursement date.
-This loan bears interest at a rate of 2.75% per annum, with the first 12 months of principal and interest deferred.
-Principal and interest of \$641 are payable monthly commencing one year after the disbursement date and may be prepaid by the Organization at any time prior to maturity with no prepayment penalties.
+During the year ended June 30, 2022, VIP entered into a loan agreement with a nonprofit lender for a loan of \$500,000.
+The loan bears no interest and is to be repaid in four quarterly payments starting 9 months from the maturity date.
+The loan is scheduled to mature 36 months from the closing date.
 This loan contains customary events of default relating to, among other things, payment defaults or breaches of the terms of the loan.
 Upon the occurrence of an event of default, the lender may require immediate repayment of all amounts outstanding under the note.